leamas/spotify-make/README.md

   system-wide 'spotify' installation.
 - The binary is by default installed in ~/bin.
 - The desktop file  and icons are installed under ~/.local/share.
-This is according to opendesktop specs, and most tools will find them there.
+This is according to freedesktop specs, and most tools will find them there.
-- Some systems (notably Ubunt/unity) requires a logout-login sequence to pickup the installation in the menus.
+- Some systems (notably Ubuntu/unity) requires a logout-login sequence to pickup the installation in the menus.
 - Manpage goes to ~/.local/share/man/man1.
 Your MANPATH will probably need an update to include  $HOME/.local/share/man.
 Change dir with --mandir=